• Skip to main content

 Why We Love It!

-• It's a Quick & Easy Crock Pot Meal! - Gotta love the slow cooker!
+• Quick & Easy Crock Pot Meal! - Gotta love the slow cooker!
 Just 10 minutes of prep in the morning and dinner is done!
 This southwestern chili slow cooks the raw chicken all day, ready to shred that tender chicken into every bite!

-Southwest Chicken Chili Ingredients
+• Southwest Chicken Chili - Slow Cooker

 Ingredients & Substitutions